tomjoht/tomjoht.github.io/_restapicourse/pubapis_static_site_generators.md

 Each time you save the site, CloudCannon actually rebuilds the Jekyll files into the site that you see.

 {{note}} If you switch between the code editor and visual display, the code sample gets mangled.
 (The CloudCannon editor will convert the https path into a link.)
 This is a bug in CloudCannon that will be fixed.{{end}}

-## What's cool about CloudCannon and Jekyll

-Jekyll is a good solution because it provides near infinite flexibility and fits well within the UX web stack.

-CloudCannon provides an easy way to allow subject matter experts to author and edit content, since CloudCanonn allows you to create editable regions within your Jekyll theme.
-This would allow a tools team to  maintain the site while providing areas for less technical people to author content.

-However, CloudCannon wouldn't be a good solution if your docs require authentication in a highly secure environment.
-Additionally, Jekyll only provide static HTML files.
-If you want users to log in, and then personalize what they see when logged in, Jekyll won't provide this experience.